 Here is more information on our opening & closing and plenary speakers.
+For more information on our pre conference session or concurrent presenters, click on the track name below:

 Opening Speaker-Whitney Johnson: Critically Acclaimed Author, Exec and Performance Coach, Innovation Thinker